Social Protection Committee

 Social Protection Performance Monitor (SPPM)

-The SPC developed a monitoring tool which identifies annual key social trends to watch in the EU.
+The SPC developed in 2012 a monitoring tool which identifies annual key social trends to watch in the EU.

 About the Social Protection Performance Monitor